UWCS/warwickspeedrun/content/guides/travel.md

 If you'd like to stay in central Coventry, then [Premier Inn Earlsdon Park](https://www.premierinn.com/gb/en/hotels/england/west-midlands/coventry/coventry-city-centre-earlsdon-park.html) and [Ibis Coventry Centre](https://all.accor.com/hotel/2793/index.en.shtml) are a close walk to the train station and bus routes.
 [Hotel Indigo Coventry](https://coventry.hotelindigo.com/) is the closest, but more expensive.

 If you'd like to be geographically closer, there is accomodation directly [on-campus](https://warwick.ac.uk/services/conferences/bed-and-breakfast/) at a premium.
-[Premier Inn Coventry South](https://www.premierinn.com/gb/en/hotels/england/west-midlands/coventry/coventry-south-a45.html) and [Village Hotel Coventry](https://www.village-hotels.co.uk/coventry) are also closer, with less amenities directly around.
-Finally, [Premier Inn Balsall Common](https://www.premierinn.com/gb/en/hotels/england/west-midlands/balsall-common/balsall-common-near-nec.html) is further out, but good value-for-money if you're driving.
+[Village Hotel Coventry](https://www.village-hotels.co.uk/coventry) is somewhat close and connected by bus, but has less amenities directly around.

+[Premier Inn Balsall Common](https://www.premierinn.com/gb/en/hotels/england/west-midlands/balsall-common/balsall-common-near-nec.html) and [Premier Inn Coventry South](https://www.premierinn.com/gb/en/hotels/england/west-midlands/coventry/coventry-south-a45.html) are good value-for-money if you're driving, but very poorly served by buses.

 </div>
 </div>